Contact Lenses – Get the facts from an Irish Optician

 There is no universal maximum wearing time for contact lens wear.
 Many factors influence how long someone can wear their lenses.
 The following factors will influence wearing times:

-- Contact Lens Material – Lenses with lower oxygen permeability levels can mean reduced wearing times are necessary to ensure the eye is breathing properly.
-Newer silicone hydrogel lenses are very permeably to oxygen and therefore should allow long wearing times without risk of oxygen deprivation.
+Contact Lens Material – Lenses with lower oxygen permeability levels can mean reduced wearing times are necessary to ensure the eye is breathing properly.
+Newer silicone hydrogel lenses are very permeably to oxygen and therefore should allow long wearing times without risk of oxygen deprivation.- Tear quality – those with dry eyes may need to wear lenses for shorter periods even if using re-wetting drops on a regular basis.

 - Wearer environment – air conditioning and central heating can influence wearing comfort and influence wearing times.